Interpreting Neural Policies with Disentangled Tree Representations: Experiments

-\textbf{Qualitative Analysis.} As the state-space is significantly larger than the Pendulum task, we complement our quantitative interpretability results with qualitative results that focus on two exemplary neurons, namely command-neurons 3 and 7.
-Figure~\ref{fig:cheetah_qualitative} provides the extracted decision trees for command neurons 7 (left) and 3 (right).
+\textbf{Exploring Gait Pattern.} As the state space is significantly larger than the Pendulum task, we complement our quantitative interpretability results with qualitative results that focus on two exemplary neurons, namely command neurons (CMDs) 3 and 7.
+Figure~\ref{fig:cheetah_qualitative} provides the extracted decision trees for CMDs 7 (left) and 3 (right).
 We find that the former displays periodic activation patterns that align very well with individual phases of regular gait.
-In particular, it leverages position readings of the back thigh joint in conjunction with fore shin velocity to coarsely differentiate between between stance and flight phase.
+In particular, it leverages position readings of the back thigh joint in conjunction with fore shin velocity to coarsely differentiate between stance and flight phase.
 More fine-grained coordination of lift-off and touchdown is handled by the leftmost and rightmost branches, respectively.
-In addition to periodic neuron activations following regular gait, we also observe more specialized decision trees that respond to potential safety-critical situations \citep{xiao_forward_2022,gruenbacher_gotube_2022}.
-For example, the decision tree of command neuron 3 includes two branching options that align with variations of tripping due to premature touchdown during flight phase corresponding to a forward trip (6A) and a forward flip (6B).
-Monitoring the respective activation ranges of command neuron 3 can therefore serve as a proxy for failure detection.
+In addition to periodic neuron activations following regular gait, we also observe more specialized decision trees that respond to potential safety-critical situations.
+For example, the decision tree of CMD 3 includes two branching options that align with variations of tripping due to premature touchdown during the flight phase corresponding to a forward trip (6A) and a forward flip (6B).
+More quantitative analysis is shown in Appendix \secref{sec:locomotion_quant_failure_mode}.